-When looking to solar power to help you be more energy efficient and to help you save money on your electricity bill, you should consider the amount of sunshine you get over an entire year, and not on any particular day.
+If you are interested in using solar power to save money on your electricity bill, you need to consider the amount of sunshine you get over an entire year, rather than on any particular day.

-Some days will be sunnier than others, but when feeding solar power back into the electricity grid, your electric company will look at what you’ve produced over a full year as they calculate how much to pay you.
+When you feed solar power back into the electricity grid, your electricity company will look at what you’ve produced over a full year to calculate how much to pay you.

-Even if you aren’t generating enough energy to feed back into the grid, you should be able to reduce your electricity bill by harnessing solar energy with solar panels on your home or business and using this power instead.
+Even if you aren’t generating enough energy to feed back into the grid, harnessing solar energy to power your own home or business will still reduce your electricity bill.

 Find out how to go solar with Momentum Energy.